Errorname/jquery-oembed-mainstream/README.md

 This function must return an Object.

-Note: If a `codeBuilder` option is present at the call of `.oembed()`, the function from options will be used.
+Note: If a `codeBuilder` option is present at the call of `.oembed()`, the function from options will be used instead of this one.

 ```js
 codeBuilder: function(oembedData) {